isomerpages/mlaw-rom/_information-for-borrowers/2-list-of-licensed-moneylenders-in-singapore.md

 List of Licensed Moneylenders in Singapore
 ---

-Click [here](/files/MLListasat1Nov2019.pdf) (114kb) to view the complete list of licensed moneylenders in Singapore.
+Click [here](/files/ML List as at 1 Dec 2019.pdf) (117kb) to view the complete list of licensed moneylenders in Singapore.

 *Above document would require Adobe Reader.
 Haven't got Adobe Reader?
 [Download it here](http://get.adobe.com/reader/otherversions/){:target="_blank"}.*